CodeWithQadeer/habit-tracker-app/README.md

 Deploy and share your live app! 🚀

-Example:

-Home Page

-Habit Dashboard

-Progress Charts
+👉 Live Demo Here

 🤝 Contributing

-Want to improve Orbit?
-Feel free to fork the repo and create pull requests.
+Contributions are welcome!
+Fork the repo, make improvements, and open a pull request.

 📜 License

 This project is licensed under the MIT License.

 👨‍💻 Author

 Built with ❤️ by Syed Abdul Qadeer
-Currently learning Full-Stack Web Development @ Masai School.
+Currently pursuing Full-Stack Web Development @ Masai School
 #dailylearning #masaiverse